sendsonar/send_sonar_gem/README.md

 ```
 You can send an unlimited number of properties with arbitrary keys and values.

-The response is a `SimpleDesk::Customer` object with the following accessors:
+The response is a `SendSonar::Customer` object with the following accessors:

   * id
   * phone_number (string)